 This itinerary will go over everything you need to see in Madrid in 5 days.
 But before we go over what you should visit in Madrid I want to tell you why Madrid is currently my favorite city in Europe.
-This post contains affiliate links.
+This blog post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 I visited the Spanish capital for the first time in October 2023 and I fell in love with the city.
 It was a solo trip and it was the first time I visited a place that I really connected with and I even started to think if I should move there.